gbirke/dokuwiki_solr/README.md

 ------------
 Installation has three stages - basic installation, Solr configuration and integration with your DokuWiki template.

 For **basic installation** put the folder containing this README in the `lib/plugins` folder of your DokuWiki installation.
+**IMPORTANT:** If you downloaded the plugin from GitHub, make sure that that folder is named `solr`!
+Otherwise the plugin won't be found.

 For **Solr configuration** install and configure a Solr server with the instructions from the Solr Wiki (http://wiki.apache.org/solr/FrontPage ).
 For testing purposes you can use the example environment in the `example` folder of the Solr distribution.
 On the command line, change to the example folder and type